fluthjs/fluth-doc/docs/en/guide/boundary.md

 ## Error Handling

-If a node throws an error during execution, the error will be passed to the next subscription node that defines an onRejected handler, just like promise.
-For intermediate nodes without an onRejected handler, fluth skips them but sets the node status to rejected.
+If a node throws an error during execution, this error will be passed to the next subscription node that defines an onRejected handler, consistent with promise error handling.

+For intermediate nodes that don't define onRejected handling, fluth will skip them directly but set the subscription node's status to `rejected`.

 <div style="display: flex; justify-content: center">
   <img src="/errorCase.drawio.svg" alt="image" >